-Bonner’s work--especially her Bugs book--is fun to read and reminds me of Larry Gonick’s Cartoon History of the Universe.
+Bonner’s work is fun to read and reminds me of Larry Gonick’s Cartoon History of the Universe.

 The publisher recommends these books for kids aged 9-12, but I

 If you've watched dinosaur documentaries on TV, you are likely familiar with the sight of Dr. Bob Bakker in his worn-out straw hat.